-- 100. Fire drills should be carried out to check that staff, older children, pupils and students understand the emergency fire action plan (including all relevant personal emergency egress plans), to ensure they are familiar with operation of the emergency fire action plan, to evaluate effectiveness of the plan and to identify any weaknesses in the evacuation strategy. - 101.
-The frequency of drills for each building will be different and should reflect the level of risk and the need for familiarity and discipline by children or pupils.
-Fire drills should take place at least once a year but preferably once a term.
+- 98 Fire drills should be carried out to check that staff understand the emergency fire action plan (including all relevant personal emergency egress plans), to ensure that staff are familiar with operation of the emergency fire action plan, to evaluate effectiveness of the plan and to identify any weaknesses in the evacuation strategy. - The frequency of drills for each building will be different and should reflect the level of risk.
+Fire drills should take place at least once a year.
 Where there is more than one escape route, the drills should assume conditions in which one or more of these are obstructed by smoke.
-A fire drill should involve evacuation and should commence on operation of the fire alarm. - 102.
-Where there is the possibility that someone may misinterpret the fire drill and call the Fire and Rescue Service, it may be appropriate to inform the Fire and Rescue Service prior to the commencement and on conclusion of a drill in order to alert it to the exercise and so prevent its unnecessary attendance.
-If the fire alarm system is connected to a remote alarm receiving centre, inform the receiving centre, to ensure that the Fire and Rescue Service is not inadvertently called out to the premises, and inform the receiving centre when the fire drill has been completed. - 103.
-Within each building the fire drill evacuation should involve all occupants except those having a designated role such as the need to ensure the security of the premises, the safety of the occupants or where equipment or processes cannot be closed down. - 104.
-When carrying out the fire drill it may be helpful to: - Circulate details concerning the fire drill and inform all staff of their duty to participate; - Ensure that any equipment which is in use, such as cookers, can be made safe by isolating or turning off controls, where appropriate; - In larger premises, nominate observers who can assess the appropriateness of actions and identify problems; and - Inform visitors if they are present. - 105.
-The pre-planned procedure for checking that all persons have evacuated, should be carried out.
-This may involve a roll call being carried out as soon as possible at the designated assembly point(s), noting any persons who are unaccounted for.
+In offices, a fire drill should involve occupant evacuation and should commence on operation of the fire alarm.
+In shops, fire drills should involve a rehearsal for evacuation and will normally be scheduled when there are no or few shoppers in the premises. - 100 Where there is the possibility that someone may misinterpret the fire drill and call the Fire and Rescue Service, it may be appropriate to inform the Fire and Rescue Service prior to the commencement and on conclusion of a drill in order to alert it to the exercise and so prevent its unnecessary attendance.
+If the fire alarm system is connected to a remote alarm receiving centre, inform the receiving centre, to ensure that the Fire and Rescue Service is not inadvertently called out to the premises, and inform the receiving centre when the fire drill has been completed. - 101 Within each building the fire drill evacuation should involve all occupants except those having a designated role such as the need to ensure the security of the premises, the safety of the occupants or where equipment or processes cannot be closed down. - 102 When carrying out the fire drill it may be helpful to: - Circulate details concerning the fire drill and inform all staff of their duty to participate; - Ensure that any equipment which is in use, such as cookers, can be made safe by isolating or turning off controls, where appropriate; - In larger premises, nominate observers who can assess the appropriateness of actions and identify problems; and - Inform visitors if they are present. - 103 The pre-planned procedure for checking that all persons have evacuated, should be carried out.
+In some cases this will involve a roll call being carried out as soon as possible at the designated assembly point(s), noting any persons who are unaccounted for.
 In a fire evacuation this information would need to be passed to the Fire and Rescue Service on arrival.
 The results of the fire drill should be recorded.

-106. Throughout the fire drill, the person in charge and any nominated observers should pay particular attention to:
+104 Throughout the fire drill, the person in charge and any nominated observers should pay particular attention to:

-- Inappropriate actions such as stopping to collect personal items etc; - Difficulties experienced by people with disabilities; - Communication difficulties with regard to the roll-call and establishing that everyone is accounted for: - The use of frequently used routes instead of the nearest available escape routes; - Difficulties with the opening of doors; and - Doors not being closed as people leave rooms.
+- Inappropriate actions such as stopping to collect personal items etc; - Difficulties experienced by people with disabilities; - Communication difficulties with regard to the roll-call and establishing that everyone is accounted for; - The use of frequently used routes instead of the nearest available escape routes; - · Difficulties with the opening of doors; and - Doors not being closed as people leave rooms.